albrazeau/TextLogger/README.md

 # TextLogger
 A basic, homemade class for logging information and messages from a script to a text file.
+Written in: Python 3.6

 __Further development: questionable__